LINBIT VSAN User Guide

 -

-LINBIT customer credentials, which are also used to log in to LINBIT’s Customer Portal.
-You can get these by requesting an evaluation.
+LINBIT customer credentials, which are also used to log in to the LINBIT Customer Portal You can get these by requesting an evaluation.

 -

-A VSAN installation medium.
-You will receive a download link upon requesting an evaluation.
+LINBIT VSAN installation medium that you will receive through a download link after requesting an evaluation

 -